Nature, culture and history

 September and October are the most spectacular months, with magnificent displays of delicate white heath bells and the bold yellow, purple and red pea flowers splashing the granite-strewn countryside with colour.
 Grass trigger plants, billy buttons, native bluebells, native sarsaparilla and a variety of daisies contribute to the spring show.

-The display ends with the summer-flowering flannel flowers, wattles, bottlebrushes, paperbarks and eucalypts.
+The display ends during November, with the summer-flowering flannel flowers, wattles, bottlebrushes, paperbarks and eucalypts.

-On exposed granite summits, grasses, mat rushes, lilies and low shrubs flourish in sparse soil lodged in cracks and joints.
+Grasses, mat rushes, lilies and low shrubs flourish in sparse soil lodged in cracks and joints on exposed granite summits.
 Larger depressions carry more dense patches.
 The 'rock gardens' of the scree slopes and massive granite outcrops are splendid.
 Low, dense heaths comprise a diverse array of flowering shrubs.
 Wattles, pea-flowers, mint and daisy bushes and rock roses are common beneath scattered eucalypt and cypress trees.

 Swamp communities flourish in the headwaters of Girraween National Park's creeks and where granite outcrops impede drainage.
 Sedges, rushes, swamp selaginella and sphagnum moss have adapted to the waterlogged conditions.